nexustorage/nexfscli/README.md

 # nexfscli
-nexfscli.c Nexustorage nexfs commandline interface
+nexfscli.c Nexustorage nexfs commandline management interface

+Management CLI and example code for interfacing with nexfs using the file API

 This file is part of Nexustorage Nexfs Storage stack